These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

 Step four is to fill macarons.
 I made a simple Baileys buttercream by simply beating together butter, confectioners' sugar, and Baileys.

-Once macarons are completely cooled, you can brush them with gold dust, if desired.
+Once the mint macarons are completely cooled, you can brush them with gold dust, if desired.
 I think this adds a fun magical St. Patrick's Day look and it's super easy to do with the right product.
-This is an affiliate link to the gold dust I use, which works perfectly.
+Here's the gold dust I use, which works perfectly.
 I simply use a little pain brush and brush it across the macaron shells.

 Pipe about 2 teaspoons of Baileys buttercream on one macaron shell.
 Place another shell on top and gently push together.